 How does Honorlock work?

 When you are ready to test, log into Canvas, go to your course, and click on your exam.
-Click "Launch Proctoring" to begin the Honorlock authentication process, where you will take a picture of yourself, show your ID, and complete a scan of your room.
+Click "Launch Proctoring" to begin the Honorlock authentication process, where you will take a picture of yourself and show your ID.
 Honorlock will record your exam session by webcam, as well as record your screen.
 Honorlock also has an integrity algorithm that can detect search-engine use, so please do not attempt to search for answers.

 Once you submit your exam, your session ends and your exam attempt is noted in Canvas.
 From there, your instructor can assess your work and, if needed, view the results of proctored sessions.
 The program concludes proctoring activities on your browser when you exit the exam.
 You then can opt to disable or remove the Honorlock extension.

 Live “pop-in” support from certified proctors is available if students encounter an issue during an exam session.

 Honorlock can log the websites that you access, or attempt to access, from Chrome (which processes the request) and only when you are actively in an exam.
 The program collects your IP address, email address, and name from Canvas.
 It also stores your Photo and ID for a limited period of time after the exam, in case the college requires those for authentication.
 The session recording will contain audio and video of the session.

 Honorlock identifies when a student exam ends.
 This is determined by the student submitting